Multivariate LSTM-FCNs for Time Series Classification: Conclusion Future Work

 \section{Conclusion \& Future Work}

-The two proposed models attain state of the art results in most of the datasets tested, 28 out of 35 datasets.
-Each of the proposed models require minimal preprocessing and feature extraction.
-Furthermore, the addition of the squeeze and excite block improves the performance of LSTM-FCN and ALSTM-FCN significantly.
-We provide a comparison of our proposed models to other existing state of the art algorithms.
+The two proposed models attain state-of-the-art results in most of the datasets tested, 28 out of 35 datasets.
+Each of the proposed models requires minimal preprocessing and feature extraction.
+Furthermore, the addition of the \textit{squeeze-and-excitation} block improves the performance of LSTM-FCN and ALSTM-FCN significantly.
+We provide a comparison of our proposed models to other existing state-of-the-art algorithms.

 The proposed models will be beneficial in various multivariate time series classification tasks, such as activity recognition, or action recognition.
-The proposed models can easily be deployed on real time systems and embedded systems because the proposed models are small and efficient.
-Further research is being done to better understand why the squeeze and excite block does not match the performance of the general LSTM-FCN or ALSTM-FCN models on the dataset ``Arabic Voice''.
+The proposed models can quickly be deployed in real-time systems and embedded systems because the proposed models are small and efficient.
+Further research is being done to better understand why the \textit{squeeze-and-excitation} block does not match the performance of the general LSTM-FCN or ALSTM-FCN models on a couple of datasets.